tigera-solutions/cc-aks-redis-mcm-federation/modules/module-05-redis.md

    bash redis/webhook/install-ac.sh
    ```

-6. Test the admisson controller on each cluster by trying to create an invalid spec
+6. Test the admisson controller on each cluster by trying to create an invalid specification.

    ```bash
    bash redis/webhook/test-ac.sh